MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 <img src="../fig/rmd-01-outputViolinPlot-1.png" width="540" style="display: block; margin: auto;" />

 We can also add changes to the plot.
-Let's say we want our violin plot to have the black-and-white theme:
+Let's say we want our boxplot to have the black-and-white theme:

 ~~~